 I am a pie person.
 I would make pies all day over cake hands down.
 Cakes are pretty and delicate, like your friend who doesn’t leave the house without blow drying their hair and always has their nails painted.
 Pies are like your friend who wears pony tails and whenever they paint their nails they chip in two seconds anyway so they gave up doing that (me).

 Last summer, and probably the summer before, I was making lots of pies and one time I got a really bad burn that gave me a good scare.
 I didn’t have pie weights or dried beans and instead thought I would just put a small pot on top of the crust.
 All good but when it was time to take the pie out I totally forgot that the pot had been in the oven and I just picked it up, and obviously dropped it right away, and then I freaked out for about an hour.
-I was home alone but my neighbor who happened to be in nursing school came up and basically told me I was okay I just had a bad burn (it felt a lot worse) and I did all that he said.
+I was home alone but my neighbor who happened to be in nursing school came up and basically told me I was okay I just had a bad burn, it felt a lot worse, and I did all that he said.
 And then I still took my pie and went to my party and just had a couple drinks to numb the pain.
 A couple months later my friend who I saw that same night gave me pie weights and a pie case for my birthday!
 You live and learn and now I have an awesome pie case that everyone loves.
-(I was not scarred by this experience, I will forever be making pies.)
-I have another bad pie story, but I think that is enough for today.

 Or use ricotta.